 B. Oil Soluble Stains.

 Blot as much as possible with white towels.
 Apply the special oil and grease spot remover to a paper towel and repeat blotting.
-Do not pour or spray directly on the carpet pile, as damage to the backing or adhesive underneath could result; use the towels to transport the solvent to the carpet.
+Do not pour or spray directly on the carpet pile, as damage to the backing or adhesive underneath could result.
+Use the towels to transport the solvent to the carpet.
 Repeat as much as necessary.

-C. Gum & Wax.
+C. Gum and Wax.

 Freeze stains such as chewing gum and candle wax with ice or a commercially available product in an aerosol can.
 Shatter with a blunt object and vacuum before the chips soften.
-Follow up with solvent as in B.
+Follow up with the solvent as in B.